God Is Love Pentecostal Church: Beliefs

+The denomination has a Pentecostal confession of faith and its doctrine belongs to the Finished Work Pentecostalism.
+The organisation's emphasis is on faith healing, deliverance ministry, laying on of hands, anointing of the sick, baptism with the Holy Spirit, signs and wonders and evangelism.
+The church has several radio stations, where church programs as well as live healing and deliverance services are broadcast.
+Compared to other Brazilian Pentecostal churches, Deus é Amor is of a fundamentalist christian ideology and separates itself from society.

 Controversies

 The IPDA has established strict control mechanisms to survey the presence of its followers.
 Members of the churches have to obtain "faith cards", which must be stamped each day of the week to prove their presence at the worship service and the obligatorial payment to the church.

-The organisation, together with Edir Macedo's Igreja Universal do Reino de Deus, is accused of using the acquisition of the Edificio Cines Plaza y Central cinema in Montevideo, Uruguay as a disguise to cover up money laundering.
+The organization, together with Edir Macedo's Igreja Universal do Reino de Deus, is accused of using the acquisition of the Edificio Cines Plaza y Central cinema in Montevideo, Uruguay as a disguise to cover up money laundering.
 Furthermore, the IPDA is accused to have connections to the organized crime scene of Brazil.
-Many former favela gang members work as priests after their conversion.
+Many former favela gang members work as pastors after their conversion.